PeterHickman/Raid/README.md

 So here we are then

 Requires a lot more work but I will pick on it from time to time

-# TODO

-0. Pass arguments to the tasks